Do You Know these Compulsory Gas Stove Installation Requirements?

 A gas fitter from Metropolitan can be with you today and will ensure your new gas stove meets all local regulations.
 Available 24/7 for all gas fitting services, get in touch with us now and your gas stove can be installed today.

-Gas stoves use a naked flame to cook as opposed to electric ovens which just have a heated plate.
-For safety reasons, this means there are several minimum clearances your new gas stove installation must meet.
+Domestic gas cooking appliances use a naked flame to cook as opposed to electric ovens which just have a heated plate.
+For safety reasons, this means there are several minimum clearances your new gas cooktop installation must meet.

 - 600mm from a combustible surface vertically above

-- 200mm clearance horizontally from a combustible surface
+- 200mm clearance horizontally from downward facing combustible surfaces

-- a non-combustible material must be applied to a 150mm height if the above two clearances cannot be met along the whole length of the cooktop
+- You must apply a non-combustible material to a 150mm height if you cannot meet the above two clearances along the whole length of the cooktop

 - 600mm distance between cooktop and rangehood

-The manufacturer’s instructions must also be followed along with these required clearances.
-If a minimum clearance is not met or the manufacturer’s specifications are not followed, any insurance or warranty you might want to claim could be voided.
+The manufacturer’s instructions must also be followed along with these required overhead clearances.
+If you don’t meet minimum clearance requirements or follow the manufacturer’s specifications, you might void any insurance policy or warranty you want to claim on.

 What About Gas Ovens?

-Unlike cooktops, gas ovens aren’t subject to the same level of general clearances.
-In order to receive a compliance certificate as required by Australian regulations, your gas oven must be installed by a licensed gas fitter as per the manufacturer’s installation instructions.
+Unlike cooktops, gas ovens aren’t subject to the same level of general overhead clearances.
+In order to receive a compliance certificate as required by Australian regulations, you will need a licensed gas fitter to install your gas cooking appliance as per the manufacturer’s installation instructions.

 Gas Certificate of Compliance